jpotts/alfresco-developer-series/content/tutorial/tutorial.md

     </dependency>
     ```

-The content-tutorial-cmis project depends on some constants that are related to our custom content model, so those make sense to be defined in the content-tutorial project within the content-tutorial-platform-jar module.
+The content-tutorial-cmis project depends on some constants that are related to our custom content model, so those make sense to be defined in the content-tutorial project within the content-tutorial-platform module.
 For this tutorial, all we need is the com.someco.model.SomeCoModel.java class which contains constants that map to the custom content model.
 These constants are used for convenience by Java classes that need to know things like namespaces, names of content types, etc. If you are building your own project just copy it from the source.

 CMIS 1.0 and the Alfresco OpenCMIS Extension Library
 ----------------------------------------------------